From The Giant’s Campaign, a Novel

 “An interesting question.
 His mind is gone, past returning, and that is a relief to this body.
 You might suppose that a person is a mind and body in one accord, but I can feel that this one did not approve of him; I believe we will get along well.”

-“My master says creatures like me inhabit the depths of the ocean.
-Leviathans host them, but even so they are few and constantly at risk.
+“My master says that my kind inhabit the deep ocean.
+Leviathans host us, but even so we are few and constantly at risk.
 All creatures will try to slay us.
 It is a firm instinct in them.

 “The demon Cax took us and bred us to infest land animals, to be his spies.
 I was among the first.
 Cax’s slaves were very cruel.
 They taught me with punishment, prodding me with salts and acids.
 When I was a mere infant, I was brought my first host, before I had either speech or reason.
-I paralyzed him with my sting, a famous murderer sacrificed to begin the next phase in my instruction.
-Cax created me to serve evil, so — as my new master guesses — Cax brought me an evil man, thinking to infect me, and this plan had begun to work.
-But then my new master had me captured.
+I paralyzed him with my sting, a famous murderer sacrificed to the next phase in my instruction.
+Cax created me to serve evil, so — as my new master guesses — Cax brought me an evil man, thinking to infect me.
+But then vassals of my new master liberated me.
 In his citadel, he showed me mercy, and taught me to read and play music.
-He also told me stories, of noble heroes who rose from slime and degradation.
-At last I was released to seek my own way.
-I chose freely to become his agent.
+He told me stories, of noble heroes who rose from slime and degradation.
+At last I was released to seek my own way, and I chose freely to become his agent.
 Until the hag caught me spying, no one but my master and Cax knew of my kind.
-She had me stored for her own study, and thus you found me.
+She had me locked in a sarcophagus for her own study.
+And thus you found me.

 “I have fought many evil creatures over the years, Megaera, and taken them for my hosts, but I am not one of them.
-My master revealed to me what I am; he also taught me self-respect, and for that, I devote my life to his service.”
+My master revealed to me what kind of creature I am; he also taught me self-respect, and for that, I devote my life to his service.”

-The creature’s story lightened the despair and horror of Orson’s assault.
-She felt an instant kinship with it.
+Limax’s story lightened the despair and horror of Orson’s assault.
+She felt an instant kinship with him.
 “Who is your master?” she asked, curious.

 “Do you know who rescued young Xanthe and slew the hag?”